Supreme People's Assembly: Standing Committee

-In addition to its executive functions, the Standing Committee also receives credentials of diplomatic representatives from foreign countries with the consent of the President of the SAC.
+In addition to its executive functions, the Standing Committee also received credentials of diplomatic representatives from foreign countries with the consent of the President of the SAC, but these powers were transferred to the SAC President in 2026.

 In 1998, a constitutional amendment abolished the posts of the President of North Korea, Central People's Committee, and Standing Committee of the Supreme People's Assembly and gave their powers to a new body titled the Presidium of the Supreme People's Assembly.
 Of these organs, the Presidium was seen as the successor of the Standing Committee.
 In 2021, the Presidium reverted its name back to Standing Committee, though the powers provided by the original constitutional amendment used to abolish the previous Standing Committee remain unaltered.
 Thus, the Standing Committee formed in 2021 currently serves as a continuation of the Presidium rather than a re-creation of the Standing Committee that had existed before 1998.